Vivianwcao/B2B-Submission-Analytics-Pipelines/README.md

 ### The Dual-Source Technical Challenge
 Although both platforms hold connected data, system access differs significantly between them:
-* **OpenTicket (Automated API Route):** EMI has direct API access authenticated via mutual TLS.
-This allows the pipeline to extract full historical audit logs, status changes, and granular creator metadata.
+* **OpenTicket (Automated API Route):** The API returns one JSON object per receipt containing the full history of that ticket, including all timestamps, statuses, and party information.
+This object updates whenever there is a change to that ticket.
+The API is accessed via mutual TLS using a client certificate registered with OpenInvoice.
 * **OpenInvoice (S3 File Ingestion Route):** Direct API access is unavailable.
-OpenInvoice data is retrieved as multi-row Excel snapshot reports, downloaded via an automated Power Automate flow, and dropped into an S3 landing bucket.
-Due to file format limits, OpenInvoice only provides macro volume totals and lag metrics.
+OpenInvoice data is retrieved as multi-row Excel reports, downloaded via an automated Power Automate flow, and dropped into an S3 landing bucket.
+Unlike the API, these reports are snapshot-based.
+Each time an invoice status changes, a new row is added.
+The same invoice number can appear across multiple rows with different statuses and owners.

+Joining these two sources into a clean, accurate, non-duplicated view required designing different deduplication and upsert strategies for each.

 ### Business Drivers & Key Analytics Metrics
 EMI previously tracked basic monthly submission totals, but management lacked an aggregated, cross-system view to answer key operational questions.
 The business owner needed deep analytics to uncover new revenue streams, optimize supplier entry habits, and accelerate cash flow: